-Mortality:

-Classified 2014 CalPERS Active Mortality for Miscellaneous Employees Table
+Mortality: Classified 2017 CalPERS Active Mortality for Miscellaneous Employees Table

 Retirement rates:

-Classified Hired before 1/1/2013: 2009 CalPERS Retirement Rates for retirement age of 52
+Classified Hired before 1/1/2013: 2017 CalPERS Retirement Rates for School Employees 2.0%@55

-School Employees

-Hired after 12/31/2012: 2009 CalPERS Retirement Rates for Miscellaneous Employees 2%@60 adjusted to minimum
+Hired after 12/31/2012: 2017 CalPERS Retirement Rates for

+Miscellaneous Employees 2%@62

 Service Requirement:

 Classified 100% at 10 years of service

+NOTE 9 - POSTEMPLOYMENT BENEFITS OTHER THAN PENSIONS (OPEB) (continued)

+F. Actuarial Assumptions and Other Inputs (continued)

+Non-economic assumptions (continued):

-The actuarial assumptions used in the June 30, 2018 valuation were based on a review of plan experience during the period July 1, 2018 to June 30, 2019.
+The actuarial assumptions used in the June 30, 2020 valuation were based on a review of plan experience during the period July 1, 2019 to June 30, 2020.

 The discount rate was based on the Bond Buyer 20 Bond Index.
-The actuary assumed contributions would be sufficient to fully fund the obligation over a period not to exceed thirty years.
+The actuary assumed contributions would be sufficient to fully fund the obligation over a period not to exceed sixteen years.